Series Editors: Tiffany N. Florvil and Vanessa D. Plumly

 Proposals for monographs and edited collections are welcome.
 All proposals and manuscripts will be peer reviewed.
 The main language of publication is English.

-Series Editors: Tessa Roynon, Elleke Boehmer, Victoria Collis-Buthelezi, Patricia Daley, Aaron Kamugisha, Minkah Makalani, Hélène Neveu Kringelbach and Stephen Tuck
+Series Editors: Aaron Kamugisha (co-executive editor), Hélène Neveu Kringelbach (co-executive editor), Elleke Boehmer, Victoria Collis-Buthelezi, Patricia Daley, Minkah Makalani and Stephen Tuck

-This series focuses on the history and culture of activists, artists and intellectuals who have worked within and against racially oppressive hierarchies in the first half of the twentieth century and beyond, and who have then sought to define and to achieve full equality once those formal hierarchies have been overturned.
-It explores the ways in which such individuals –- writers, scholars, campaigners and organizers, ministers, and artists and performers of all kinds -– located their resistance within a global context and forged connections with each other across national, linguistic, regional and imperial borders.
+This series focuses on the history and culture of activists, artists and intellectuals who have worked within and against racially oppressive hierarchies in the twentieth century and beyond, and who have then sought to define and to achieve full equality once those formal hierarchies have been overturned.
+It explores the ways in which such individuals –- writers, scholars, campaigners and organizers, ministers, and artists and performers of all kinds -– locate their resistance within a global context and forge connections with each other across national, linguistic, regional and imperial borders.

 Disseminating the latest interdisciplinary scholarship on the history, literature and culture of anti-racist movements in Africa, the Caribbean, the United States, Europe, Asia and Latin America, the series foregrounds, through a cross-disciplinary approach, the transnational and intercultural nature of these resistance movements.
 The series embraces a range of themes, including but not limited to antislavery, intellectual and literary networks, emigration and immigration, anti-imperialism, church-based and religious movements, civil rights, citizenship and identity, Black Power, resistance strategies, women’s movements, cultural transfer, white supremacy and anti-immigration, hip hop and global justice movements.